-Join our exclusive National Geographic Legacy Safari at the intimate 5* Singita Lebombo Lodge in legendary Kruger Park for an eye-opening and life-changing journey — and save the rhino for future generations!
+Join our National Geographic Rhino Legacy Safari for an eye-opening and life-changing journey — and save the rhino for future generations!

-The Legacy Safari promises to redefine your notion of ‘wow’ experiences with thrilling up-close game drives and walks, not to mention luxurious accommodations, exceptional culinary experiences and renowned South African wines – all beneath endless African skies.
+The Rhino Legacy Safari promises to redefine your notion of ‘wow’ with thrilling up-close game drives and walks, historic Cape Town and the magnificent surrounding Winelands, the spectacular Victoria Falls — not to mention luxurious accommodations, exceptional culinary experiences and renowned South African wines, all beneath endless African skies.

-Interested in a more in-depth experience?
-We will show you how tourism has supported the building of schools, clinics, orphanages and craft centers, and may even arrange a sports day with the local kids.
+And we will show you first-hand how tourism helped to create a cooking school, and has supported the building of schools, clinics, orphanages and craft centers.

 - Front row seat to the unspoiled wilderness of Kruger National Park

-- Stay at the five star Singita Lebombo Lodge, exclusively reserved for Legacy Safari guests
+- Stay at the five star Singita Lebombo Lodge

 - Open safari vehicles for Big Five game-viewing in a private concession